COVID-19 and the Long-Term Care system in France

 Structural characteristics of the LTC system, impact of the pandemic, measures adopted and new reforms

-This country profile contains a section of the LTCcovid International Living Report on COVID-19 Long-Term Care that brings together information on the experience of the long-term care sector (focussing on people who use and provide care) during the COVID-19 pandemic in France, as well as description of the system and of new reforms.
-The LTCcovid Living report is updated and expanded over time, as experts on long-term care add new contributions.
+This country profile contains a section of the LTCcovid International Living Report on COVID-19 Long-Term Care that brings together information on the experience of the long-term care sector (focusing on people who use and provide care) during the COVID-19 pandemic in France, as well as description of the system and of new reforms.
+The LTCcovid Living report was updated and expanded over time until end of 2023.
 This profile also provides links to research projects on COVID-19 and long-term care, to key reports, and lists key experts on the impacts of COVID-19 on the long-term care sector in France.

-Experts on COVID-19 and long-term care in France that have contributed to this report:
+Experts on COVID-19 and long-term care in France that have contributed most to this report:

 Living report: COVID-19 and the Long-Term Care system in France